MFine Derma Essentials

-MFine Derma Essentials aimed to bridge the gap between dermatologist recommendations and personalized skincare product selection.
-While users
+An AI-personalized skincare product aimed to bridge the gap between dermatologist recommendations and personalized skincare product selection.

 PROJECT DURATION